jeaf/idxbeast/README.md

 ### Optional

-The following dependencies are required to build the idxlib.dll optimization C library.
-That library is optional, and as of this writing it is not completed nor functional.
+The following dependencies are required to build the optional idxlib.dll optimization C library.

 * **TCC** (<http://bellard.org/tcc/>)